This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The first price offered in Egypt is rarely the price you should pay.
 Everything is a negotiating process, from camel rides to souvenir shopping to sunset cruises.

 For Americans, this can be an uncomfortable process.
 On one hand, you don’t want to be ripped off, but on the other hand, you don’t want to go so low that you’re not helping the people or economy while traveling in Egypt.
-The extra dollar likely won’t make a difference to my bottom line but potentially could for the salesman.
+The extra dollar won’t make a difference to my bottom line but potentially could for the salesman.